1988–89 Seattle SuperSonics season: Aftermath

-Following the season, Lister was traded to the Golden State Warriors, and Lucas signed as a free agent with the Houston Rockets.
+Following the season, Lister was traded to the Golden State Warriors, while Lucas signed as a free agent with the Houston Rockets, and Reynolds was left unprotected in the 1989 NBA expansion draft, where he was selected by the Orlando Magic expansion team.

 Draft picks

 At the 1988 Draft, the SuperSonics got the fifteenth overall pick behind the Phoenix Suns.
 With their first-round pick, the SuperSonics selected Gary Grant, but he would be traded on draft night along with a first-round pick to the Los Angeles Clippers for Michael Cage.
 In the third round, they selected guard Corey Gaines.